 According to State law, the City has established several tax incremental financing districts within the City under which the City has granted property tax exemptions and agreed to construct certain infrastructure improvements.
 The property owners have agreed to make payments to the City to help pay the costs of the infrastructure improvements.
 The amount of those payments generally reflects all or a portion of the property taxes which the property owners would have paid if the property had not been declared exempt.
 The property owners' contractual promise to make these payments in lieu of taxes generally continues until the costs of the improvement have been paid or the agreement expires, whichever occurs first.
-Future development by these owners or others may result in subsequent agreements to make payments in lieu of taxes and may therefore spread the costs of the improvements to a larger number of property owners.

-Notes to the Basic Financial Statements For the Year Ended December 31, 2013
+Notes to the Basic Financial Statements For the Year Ended December 31, 2014